SC allows ED to rely on forensic auditors' report for charge sheet against Unitech ex-promoters | Law-Order

 A bench of Justices D Y Chandrachud and M R Shah gave permission to the ED to rely on the Grant Thornton report with the probe agency saying it will make the case stronger against the Chandras.

+It ordered, “Since ED has stated that it is filing a prosecution complaint under the PMLA, it is clarified that the order dated October 6, 2021, shall not preclude the ED from annexing the report to the prosecution complaint and to rely upon the document.

-Additional Solicitor General Madhavi Divan, appearing for the ED, submitted that the agency is going to file the charge sheet next week in the money laundering case lodged the Chandras.
+''With the above clarification, permission is granted to the ED to file the report of the forensic auditors, Grant Thornton with the prosecution complaint to be filed before the special court for offences punishable under the Prevention of Money Laundering Act (PMLA).
+The IA is accordingly disposed of.''
+At the outset, Additional Solicitor General Madhavi Divan, appearing for the ED, submitted that the agency is going to file the charge sheet next week in the money laundering case lodged against the Chandras.

 The bench also allowed realty firm Unitech's founder Ramesh Chandra to move the special PMLA court at Patiala House Court here to seek bail in a recent case registered against him by the ED.

+he bench said that it understands that the application is for seeking permission to bail, so that there is no overreach of any kind.
+It allowed Ramesh Chandra to move the trial court for bail saying it has not expressed any opinion on the matter.

+Dave said he has moved another application seeking weekly video conferencing meetings with the lawyers and family members with the accused Sanjay Chandra and Ajay Chandra, who are lodged in Mumbai jails.

-The top court also allowed Sanjay and Ajay Chandra, currently lodged in Mumbai jails, to have video conference meetings once every fortnight and said that their family members can talk to them as per the jail manual.
+The top court said that it cannot allow weekly meetings but allowed Sanjay and Ajay Chandra, to have video conference meetings once every fortnight and said that their family members can talk to them as per the jail manual.

+The bench said that lawyers seeking to have meetings with the accused have to give their identity like bar council licence number to the jail authorities, before any virtual meeting is conducted.

+On November 10 last year, the top court had said that it is a “sorry state of affairs” in Tihar Jail which has become a den of criminals and murders are happening there, and had directed the Home Ministry to take immediate steps on prison reforms and enhance management.

 Under the direction of the top court, the Chandra brothers were shifted to jails in Mumbai.